 IS FIRST BAPTIST GATHERING AT OUR CAMPUSES THIS SUNDAY?

-No. Currently, our Church will not hold services through the end of April.
+No. Currently, our Church will not hold services until further notice.
 We will let you know when we will meet again in person.
 At this time, all other church-sponsored church activities are cancelled until further notice.
 We will continue monitoring the situation and post additional updates here on this page and in our church app.

 We are, however, still gathering for worship!
 Join us in your home – dressed in pajamas, drinking coffee – for worship at 9:30am.
 We will be streaming live at on our webpage, our Facebook page and in our app.
 To download our free app, visit our webpage on your tablet or from you mobile device text FBCA APP to 77977.